DamirSvrtan/fasterer/README.md

 ```
 ## Configuration

-You can turn of speed suggestions with a simple yaml file called **.fasterer.yml** in the root of your project.
+You can turn off speed suggestions with a simple yaml file called **.fasterer.yml** in the root of your project.
 Example:

 ```yaml